maths/stack-web/website_files/CaseStudies/2025/Mechlib.md

 For interactive graphical input, the `[[jsxgraph ]]` block is bound to two hidden input fields. `objects` is a string input filed, which stores a JSON version of the graphics specification.
 If the user modifies a graphic, these changes are reflected in this input field.
 Beyond the modification of existing objects, this includes dynamically generated or deleted objects, as required for interactive edit of free body diagrams.

+`names` is an algebraic input field, where e.g. the names of interactively created forces and moments are stored as maxima expressions for further processing in the feedback trees (PRT).

 For such questions, the basic effort is not in setting up the graphics side but in consistent and comprehensive feedback.

 ### Editor for free body diagrams